Skip to content

 Example_LP_1 The commonroad velocity planner implements several velocity profile planners for generating global reference trajectories (mission planning) used for guiding local planners, such as the commonroad-reative-planner.
 It uses a reference path, for example generated by the commonroad-route-planner, and assigns each point a reference trajectory.
 If provided, the planner also aims at keeping the speed limit of each lanelet.
 We provide both a planner based on convex optimization as well as one based on the race line generation based on bang-bang-control.

 The linear program planner is based on the work of Shimizu et al. [1,2] and the default solver is CLARABEL [2], although GUROBI [3] is also supported.
 We use cvxpy [4] as an interface to various solvers.
-Our linear program planner minimizes the jerk and, thus, is rather conservative and tailored towards riding comfort
+Our linear program planner minimizes the jerk and, thus, is rather conservative and tailored towards riding comfort.
+The LP approach is based on the QP approach [7].

 The velocity profile planner using bang-bang-control is based on the work of Velenis and Triotras [6] with adaptations to on-road driving.
 Nonetheless, this planner is rather aggressive and tailored towards minimal travelling time, therefore generating much higher velocity values.
 Note that this planner requires model parameters for a dynamic single track model.
 As an advantage, this planner has a faster execution time and does not rely on a solver, thus not experiencing solver infeasibility and numerical instability.